ghost-aHVudGVy/Help-Desk-Labs/03_Networking-and-Connectivity/README.md

 By intentionally breaking and fixing both DNS and VPN connectivity, I developed a repeatable diagnostic approach based on baseline comparison, configuration validation, and targeted testing.
 This strengthened my ability to quickly identify root causes in real-world network support situations.

+---

+## Additional Documentation

+Each lab in this project includes detailed, step-by-step walkthroughs, annotated screenshots, and captured log outputs.
+If you would like to review the full process, troubleshooting notes, or supporting evidence, you can open the individual lab folders in this repository.